TritonDataCenter/node-triton/README.md

 - All (all? at least at the time of this writing) methods in cloudapi2.js have a signature of `function (options, callback)` instead of the sometimes haphazard extra arguments.

+## Development Hooks

+Before commiting be sure to:

+    make check      # lint and style checks make test       # run unit tests

+A good way to do that is to install the stock pre-commit hook in your clone via:

+    make git-hooks